A HANDY GUIDE TO THE RIGHTS OF SAN FRANCISCO TENANTS DURING THE COVID-19 CRISIS

 “Service providers that enable real estate transactions (including rentals, leases, and home sales), including, but not limited to, real estate agents, escrow agents, notaries, and title companies, provided that appointments and other residential real estate viewings must only occur virtually or, if a virtual viewing is not feasible, by appointment with no more than two visitors at a time residing within the same Household and one individual showing the unit (except that in person visits are not allowed when the occupant is present in the Residence).”
 (Amended January 27, 2021.)

-DEPARTMENT OF BUILDING INSPECTION
+DEPT. OF BUILDING INSPECTIONS

-Inspections are continuing (including building, plumbing, electrical and housing).
 Inspections can be requested through the department’s online scheduling portal.
 Link is here.
 DBI inspectors are practicing social distancing measures when doing inspections.